rhmaxdotorg/pulsechain-validator/README.md

 $ journalctl -u lighthouse-beacon.service (with -f to get the latest logs OR without the get the beginning)
 $ journalctl -u lighthouse-validator.service
 ```

+3) Once the blockchain clients are synced, you can make your 32m tPLS deposit (per validator, can have multiple on one machine) @ https://launchpad.v4.testnet.pulsechain.com and get your validator activated and participating on the network.

+If you do the deposit before the clients are fully synced and ready to go, then you risk getting slashed as your validator would join the network, but due to not being synced, unable to participate in validator duties (until it's fully synced).

 Now let's get validating! @rhmaximalist